 Given the success of the coconut tres leches cake, I’m going to make a few more tres leches cakes these next few weeks and try to find a favorite.
 If you have a favorite, let me know!
 I will round up a few later today and make a “To-Try” list.

 Full Recipe Here from Chowhound is here.

-For a smaller cake, cut the recipe in half and make it in an 8 inch square glass pan.
-I did it and it worked just fine, though I did increase the final whipping cream topping slightly.
-Also, (and this is kind of trivial but someone on the Chowhound thread was wondering) I always whip the whites first so that I don’t have to clean the beater.
+Finally, I made a smaller cake by cutting the recipe in half and using an 8 inch square pan.
+Also, I always whip the whites first so that I don’t have to clean the beaters before making the rest of the cake.
 The whites stay airy while they sit and wait for the yolks to be beaten.

 Coconut Tres Leches Cake

 7 oz (half a can) sweetened condensed milk

 1 cup heavy cream

 1 cup fresh blackberries

 Heat oven to 325 degrees F. Butter an 8 inch glass baking dish.

 Beat egg whites in a large metal bowl until stiff peaks form.
 Set aside.